|

 103. fortunate

-having unexpected good fortune
+having unexpected good luck

 In which case, it's fortunate for everyone that speakers and writers can resort to the shorthand of the attributive noun + generic noun construction: it's an economy thing.